For information about how COVID-19 is affecting McGill University and its operations, please refer to McGill’s Coronavirus FAQs.

 No groups will be allowed to operate in person events off campus.
-Any events must be on McGill Campus or in the University Centre and have gone through the procedure to get it approved.
-Should you have any concerns or your group requires specific accommodations/rehearsal space please contact Maheen (firstname.lastname@example.org).
+For the duration of the red zone, all events must be held online.
+When in-person events are possible again, any events must be on McGill Campus or in the University Centre and have gone through the procedure to get it approved.
+Should you have any concerns or your group requires specific accommodations/rehearsal space, please contact the VP Student Life (firstname.lastname@example.org).

 SSMU is working to ensure that your student life experience is as fulfilling and as safe as possible.

 Activities Night is SSMU’s bi-annual fair that features SSMU Clubs, Services, ISGs and community organizations!
 Once a semester, all of SSMU’s 250+ student groups showcase what campus has to offer.
 Each group is able to speak with attending students directly and communicate their activities, goals, and the ways that students can engage with them.
-This year, it will be held on an online platform on September 9th and 10th from 4pm to 8pm.
-More information about Activities Night can be found on the official event page here.
-Student groups can register here and it is free for both SSMU-affiliated and McGill-affiliated groups to virtually table.
-For attendees, it will also be free.
+Fall 2020 Activities Night was held online successfully, stay tuned for more details on Winter 2021 Activities Night.

 The best way to join a Club, Service or ISG is by getting in contact with the groups you are interested in via email, social media or at Activities Night!
 All clubs, as well as some Services and ISGs, have ways for general members to get involved in their activities and take on leadership roles.

 Clubs are encouraged to be active in the Fall term and hold accessible remote or virtual events.
-We are also anticipating that some in-person activities may resume at a limited capacity.
 If you are interested in whether a specific Club will be active, you can find them at Activities Night, on their social media pages or you can email them directly!
 All Clubs will carry out their activities differently and upcoming events for Clubs can be found in the SSMU’s weekly email newsletter, as well as the SSMU’s central calendar which advertises student events.